 VIP encourages all students, staff, and faculty to explore their connection to this issue and their areas of influence to shape a violence-free campus.
-The resource center is open to the campus community during normal business hours and offers VIP services, resource materials, meeting space, conversation space, and activities to engage all University community members.
+The resource center is open to the campus community during normal business hours and offers VIP services, resource materials, and activities to engage all University community members.